Too many electric bikes? Here’s how to pick the right one

 Bestseller

-Motor position refers to where the electric motor is placed on the bike, which influences how the bike handles and performs.
-Choosing the right motor position is important for comfort, stability, and the type of riding you plan to do, such as commuting, off-road, or city cycling.
+Motor position refers to where the electric motor is mounted on an e-bike, directly influencing how the bike handles, balances, and performs.
+Choosing the right motor position can affect riding comfort, stability, and the suitability of the e-bike for different terrains or uses, such as commuting, off-roading, or carrying loads.

 Popular options (you can select more than one)